What does it mean to be bi+?

-Bisexuality can be a confusing topic because people define it in many different ways.
+This can be a confusing topic because people define their romantic and/or sexual attraction to more than one gender in many different ways.

 Is the concept meaningful across cultures, and does it always have the same meaning?
 Some cultures may not use the word bisexual, and even in those that do, many people may be unfamiliar with or misunderstand it.
 Does bisexuality encompass people whose attractions change over time?
 If you are once bisexual are you always bisexual?
 If you are in a long-term relationship, do you stop being bisexual and “become” gay or straight?
 And for each of these questions, who gets to decide?